-The weather outside is frightful, and winter in the UK won’t officially end until 20th March 2020!
-But winter is not the time to be gloomy - in fact, it's the perfect season for becoming closer to Allah!
+The weather outside is frightful - but winter is not the time to be gloomy!
+In fact, it's the perfect season for becoming closer to Allah (swt)!
 Here are seven things every Muslim should know about the winter way to Jannah:

 Winter is the time to increase our night worship: